Book Character Name Ideas: 90+ Names by Genre

 Victor Ashworth

-A name that carries the weight of old money and quiet authority.
-The "worth" suffix implies someone who measures everything—evidence, motives, alibis—with exacting precision.
-Perfect for a retired prosecutor turned private investigator
+A name with old-money weight and quiet authority.
+The "worth" suffix implies someone who measures evidence, motives, and alibis with care.
+It fits a retired prosecutor turned private investigator

 - 3